Introduction to Philosophy of Technology, 7.5 cr (EIN005F)

 The aim is to help you understand the relationship between technology, science, society, and everyday life – including critical perspectives.
 You will also reflect on ethical issues and how we use technology and media in today’s world.

 The course is given in collaboration between Lund University and University West.
-It is part of the PhD programme in Informatics, open to PhD students within the Research School Management and IT (MIT), as well as to external PhD students of any discipline.
+It is part of the Doctoral Programme in Informatics, open to doctoral students within the Swedish Research School Management and IT (MIT), as well as to external doctoral students of any discipline.

 Course content and design